ml-energy/amdsmi/py-interface/README.md

 ### amdsmi_get_energy_count

-Description: Get the energy accumulator counter information of the device. energy_accumulator * counter_resolution = total_energy_consumption in micro-Joules It is not supported on virtual machine guest
+Description: Get the energy accumulator counter of the device.
+It is not supported on virtual machine guest

 Input parameters: